 Or to put it exactly how Newton put it – ‘For every force that is exerted by one body on another, there is an equal and opposite force exerted by the second body on the first.’
 This is sometimes referred to as the law of reaction.

 For example, when a Tennis player hits a ball the racket exerts a force on the ball and the ball exerts an equal and opposite force on the racket.
-The racket exerts what is known as the action force and the ball exerts the reaction force which is felt by the increased resistance at the time the racket strikes the ball.
+The racket exerts what is known as the action force and the ball exerts the reaction force which is felt by the player in the increased resistance at the time the racket strikes the ball.

 If the same ball then hits the floor it exerts a force on the floor and the floor exerts an equal and opposite force on the ball.